dimuska139/go-email-normalizer/README.md

 * Yandex
 * Zoho

-Also you can integrate another rules using `AddRule` function (see example above)
+Also you can integrate another rules using `AddRule` function (see an example above)